EPA Thinking - Becoming Entrustable

 - Knowledge of this learning process is systematically explored throughout the course, and applied to the current curriculum, so that both the students and their teachers can identify individualized strategies designed to build the skills needed for EPA Thinking.

 Although efforts to introduce clinical teaching earlier in the curriculum have become common, these efforts focus primarily on supervised procedures as preparation for the clinical curriculum.
 However, even these early efforts are tempered by the fact that time devoted to clinical education is time that competes with attention to the basic sciences.
-Like oil and water; both are messy when they are mixed together.
+Like oil and water; it takes a lot of effort to mix them together.
 Also, it is assumed that you can’t learn clinical thinking unless a practitioner is teaching it and these same practitioners are heavily committed to clinical service.

 However, the more accurate statement is that you can’t learn to apply clinical thinking unless a practitioner is supervising.
 While application of clinical thinking can be delayed to the patient care environment, there is still room for methods that could teach EPA thinking earlier and simultaneously improve learning of the basic sciences.
 This has the distinct advantage that EPA Thinking is also Step 1 thinking.